Celebrating the Publication of My New Book

 - Tara’s Final Pick: Reintroducing Foods.
 Tara rushed her reintroductions the first time around and ended up setting back her healing.
 Later, when she did the process correctly, she got a lot of foods back while still maintaining remission.

 - Erin’s Final Pick: Top 5 Mistakes People Make.
 Erin herself made a lot of these, particularly missing the importance of nutrient density – that it’s not just about the foods we avoid, but also the foods we need to eat to heal, like organ meats.
-Erin’s favorite way to prepare beef liver now is Beef Liver Pate with Balsamic Caramelized Onions.
-For other ways to cook organ meats, check out this recipe roundup.
+For inspiration, check out this recipe roundup.

 - Chelsey’s Final Pick: Getting Support.
 Chelsey found the AIP very isolating when she started, and she wished she had joined some of the online communities, so she would feel less alone.
 Also, now that she has started cooking for her non-paleo friends and showing them how delicious the food can be, some of them have even started eating paleo for their own health.